lostoneway/DSA/1.Patterns/frequencyCounter.md

+# Frequency Counter
 - This pattern uses objects or sets to collect values/frequencies of values.
+You are building a profile to quickly compare the breakdown between the objects.
 This can often avoid the need for nested loops or O(n<sup>2</sup>) operations with arrays/strings.
 - This helps us make it linear O(n)

 ## Example: